mxkaske/next-mxkaske/content/writing/how-to-shadow-routes.md

 We use `replace` instead of `push` so that the user can go back to the previous page without having to click through all the different selected states.

 Be aware that you will trigger a rerender also in each higher Component that is using the `useRouter()` hook.
 This sometimes is heavy to render and will slow down your website.
 But for simple use cases like below, it is totally valid!
+See:

 - [/examples/shadow-route](https://mxkaske.dev/examples/shadow-route) (empty state)
 - [/examples/shadow-route?subject=marketing](https://mxkaske.dev/examples/shadow-route?subject=marketing)

+Read more about shadow routes in the [nextjs docs](https://nextjs.org/docs/routing/shallow-routing).